Prediction of coronary heart disease risk using a genetic risk score: the Atherosclerosis Risk in Communities Study.

 ISSN0002-9262

-KeywordsAtherosclerosis, Black People, Blood Pressure, Cholesterol, Coronary Disease, Female, Follow-Up Studies, Humans, Male, Middle Aged, Polymorphism, Single Nucleotide, Proportional Hazards Models, Prospective Studies, Risk Factors, ROC Curve, United States, White People
+KeywordsAtherosclerosis, Black or African American, Black People, Blood Pressure, Cholesterol, Coronary Disease, Female, Follow-Up Studies, Humans, Male, Middle Aged, Polymorphism, Single Nucleotide, Proportional Hazards Models, Prospective Studies, Risk Factors, ROC Curve, United States, White People

 Abstract